antonjjohansson/esx_carwash/README.md

 # esx_carwash
 esx_carwash is a simple car washing script, with customizable price, and you can add or remove any car wash!
+It's my first working script, and my first ever release, so be nice.
+Have a great day!

+[Contents]

+- Contains 2 different car washes.
+- Drive thru, pay the price and enjoy your clean car.
+- If you don't have enough cash, then it will prompt you that you are short on money.

+More to be added*

 [Installation]